Statue of LibertyAddress: Liberty Island, New York, NY 10004

 Shipped to the United States in 350 pieces, the statue was reassembled and set upon a pedestal, on what is known today as Liberty Island.
 Dedicated on October 28, 1886, this intricately designed copper statue towers 305 feet into the sky and has welcomed over 3 million visitors.

-Statue of Liberty Tour
+Statue of Liberty Tickets and Tours

 The Statue of Liberty is an impressive sight to behold.
 Places such as Liberty Park in New Jersey and Battery Park in Manhattan offer great views of Lady Liberty, but for the most memorable experience consider taking a ferry from one of these parks to Liberty Island.
 Because of its many visitors, it is best to reserve your ticket in advance.
-Open daily, Liberty Island offers 3 types of tickets for visitors.

 Explore the Grounds